Icinga/icinga2/doc/08-advanced-topics.md

 [Apply rules](03-monitoring-basics.md#using-apply) can be used to create a rule set which is entirely based on host objects and their attributes.
-In addition to that [apply for and custom attribute override](03-monitoring-basics.md#using-apply-for) extend the possibilities.
+In addition to that [apply for and custom variable override](03-monitoring-basics.md#using-apply-for) extend the possibilities.

 The following example defines a dictionary on the host object which contains